OpenMS/pyopenms_viz/docs/Parameters/Mobilogram.rst

 Mobilogram
 ==========

 Chromatograms can be plotted using kind = mobilogram.
+In this plot, ion mobility is on the x-axis and intensity is on the y-axis.
+The by parameter can be used to separate out different mass traces.
 Functionally these plots have very similar to chromatograms

 Parameters
 ----------